linroger/FinanceCompendium/II. Economics/International/International Economics/Part 2 - Patterns of International Trade/Chapter 03 - Gains and Losses from Trade.md

 ---
+title: "Gains and Losses from Trade in the Specific-factors Model"
 primary_tags:
-- rental earned factor
+  - specific factors model
-- displaced trade today era
+  - trade gains losses
-- goods change real
+  - factor price equalization
-- gains loses trade
+  - international trade effects
-- gains bolivia
 secondary_tags:
-- trade specific factors model
+  - labor earnings trade
-- rent fact increases means
-- output increase real rental
-- rentals capital land impact
-- factors production gain real
-- rental capital exceeds percentage
-- effect opening trade rental
+  - capital rental changes
-- price agriculture change rental
+  - land rental impacts
-- means real rental capital
+  - real wage ambiguity
+  - comparative advantage
-- production gains contrary shown
+  - production possibilities frontier
-- conclusion increase relative
-- agricultural good rises probably
-tags_extracted: '2025-12-18T00:37:48.195330'
+  - marginal product labor
+  - terms of trade
+  - trade adjustment assistance
+  - factor mobility constraints
+cssclasses: academia
 ---

 # Gains and Losses from Trade in the Specific-factors Model

 The time has come, the awaited day, a historic day in which Bolivia retakes absolute control of our natural resources.

-Evo Morales, President of Bolivia,  $ 2006^{1} $
+Evo Morales, President of Bolivia, $2006^{1}$

 If we do not take action, those who have the most reason to be dissatisfied with our present rate of growth will be tempted to seek shortsighted and narrow solutions—to resist automation, to reduce the work week to 35 hours or even lower, to shut out imports, or to raise prices in a vain effort to obtain full capacity profits on under-capacity operations.
 But these are all self-defeating expedients which can only restrict the economy, not expand it.

 President John F. Kennedy, New York Economic Club, 1962

-1 Specific-Factors Model
+## Specific-Factors Model

-2 Earnings of Labor
+## Earnings of Labor

-3 Earnings of Capital and Land
+## Earnings of Capital and Land

-4 Conclusions
+## Conclusions

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/60861111-a690-431a-80eb-af541ac27095/bec4470c937fec57d5f259b894d07489472f9d25d895d6ad4f80220ff057e652.jpg)

-ver the span of three years, 2003 to 2005, Bolivia had three presidents.
+Over the span of three years, 2003 to 2005, Bolivia had three presidents.

 This rapid succession at the highest level of government was largely a result of public dissatisfaction with the distribution of gains that had come from exporting natural gas.
 Many people, including the indigenous Aymara Indians, believed that most of these gains had gone to multinational oil corporations, with little distributed to the citizens of the country in which the gas deposits and refineries are located.